spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ### Command Request ID's are now typed

 The return value of `CommandSystem.SendCommand` has changed from `long` to `CommandRequestID`.
-A similar change has been made to all API's that take request ID's as a parameter.
+A similar change has been made to all APIs that take request IDs as a parameter.

-Anywhere you store request ids, you need to change the type from `long` to `CommandRequestId`.
+Anywhere you store request IDs, you need to change the type from `long` to `CommandRequestId`.

 ### Multithreaded connection removed